zakjan/mapbox-gl-draw-geodesic/README.md

 ![](https://img.shields.io/david/zakjan/mapbox-gl-draw-geodesic)
 ![](https://img.shields.io/bundlephobia/min/mapbox-gl-draw-geodesic)

-Geodesic tools plugin for Mapbox to draw geodesic lines, polygons and circles.
+Geodesic plugin for Mapbox to draw geodesic lines, polygons and circles.
 Geodesic calculations are isolated inside the plugin, keeping the developer using the plugin abstracted away from the calculations.

 [Demo](https://zakjan.github.io/mapbox-gl-draw-geodesic/)